 Travelers looking to sample fine wines from around the world will be able to find selections of French, Italian, Spanish, and California wines at select establishments on the island.
 The local drink for which the island is famous is Saba Spice, a drink made with 151 proof rum.
 There are many ways to create this rum made from herbs and spices, and there are a number of different recipes that combine ingredients such as brown sugar and cloves in varying amounts.
 Saba spice can be taken as a shot or can be used with intoxicating results in a number of rum-based mixed drinks.

 After reading about Saba's edible offerings, visit our Restaurant Directory to read about the island's handful of restaurants.
 Search restaurants by name, or if you are interested in a particular cuisine, click here.
 Reading descriptions of the restaurants and their menu will give you a better idea of which locales you want to eat in when you arrive on Saba.
-Visit our article listing the Best Hotels for Dining Options where you can determine which hotels on the island offer on-site restaurants.
+Visit our article listing the where you can determine which hotels on the island offer on-site restaurants.
 If there are a few hotels you are deciding between, check out our extensive list of Saba's accommodations (A to Z: Hotels in Detail) where you can read about each hotel's restaurants, and restaurants in the surrounding area within our detailed discussion of the property.

 After a day of scuba diving in the Saba Marine Park or hiking to the peak of Mt.
 Scenery, visitors are likely to enjoy their meal regardless of its culinary style on Saba.